-FIDA Experiment.
-To characterize the binding of the S1 segment of the SARS-CoV, MERS-CoV, and SARS-CoV-2 spikes to glycolipid-containing SUVs, we perform FIDA experiments using a FIDAlyzer instrument (Fida Biosystems ApS, Copenhagen, Denmark), with laser-induced fluorescence (LIF) detection (ZETALIF Evolution, Picometrics, Labege, France) with an excitation wavelength of 488 nm (Melles Griot Diode laser, Picometrics), in connection with an optical high-pass filter.
-The sample is flowed through a standard fused silica capillary (Fida Biosystems ApS) with an inner diameter of 75 μ m, an outer diameter of 375 μ m, and a total length of 100 cm with 84 cm between the sample reservoirs and the detection window.
-The capillary temperature is set to 25 °C inside the FIDAlyzer instrument, excluding the minor part connected to the LIF detector.
-Also, the capillary inlet and sample temperatures are heated to 25 °C.
+To characterize the binding of the S1 segment of the SARS-CoV, MERS-CoV, and SARS-CoV-2 spikes to glycolipid-containing SUVs, we perform flow-induced dispersion analysis (FIDA) experiments using a FIDAlyzer instrument (Fida Biosystems ApS, Copenhagen, Denmark), with laserinduced fluorescence (LIF) detection (ZETALIF Evolution, Picometrics, Labege, France) with an excitation wavelength of 488 nm (Melles Griot Diode laser, Picometrics), in connection with an optical high-pass filter.
+The sample is flowed through a standard fused silica capillary (Fida Biosystems ApS) with an inner diameter of 75 $\mu$ m, an outer diameter of 375 $\mu$ m, a total length of 100 cm (with 84 cm between the sample reservoirs and the detection window.
+The capillary temperature is set to 25°C inside the FIDAlyzer instrument, excluding the minor part connected to the LIF detector.
+Also the capillary inlet and sample temperatures are heated to 25°C.

-The experimental protocol is then performed as follows (similar to ref 39): first, the capillary is rinsed and equilibrated prior to each sample analysis with 1 M NaOH and PBS buffer at 3500 mbar for 45 s and 2 min, respectively.
-Then, the analyte sample (the vesicles) is injected at 3500 mbar for 20 s, after which the indicator sample (S1-Alexa488, mixed with the vesicles and the SA solution, with a preinjection incubation time of >10 min) is injected at 50 mbar for 10 s (39 nL, corresponding to 1% of the capillary volume).
-Finally, the injected indicator sample is then flowed toward the detection point with the vesicle sample at 50 mbar for 20 min.
+The experimental protocol is then performed as follows (similar to ref.
+40): first the capillary is rinsed and equilibrated prior to each sample analysis with 1 M NaOH and PBS buffer, at 3500 mbar for 45 seconds and 2 minutes, respectively.
+Then, the analyte sample (the vesicles) are injected at 3500 mbar for 20 seconds, after which the indicator sample (S1-Alexa488, mixed with the vesicles and the sialic-acid solution, with a pre-injection incubation time of >10 min) is injected at 50 mbar for 10 seconds (39 nL, corresponding to 1% of the capillary volume).
+Finally, the injected indicator sample is then flowed towards the detection point with the vesicle sample at 50 mbar for 20 minutes.